How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Supplementary Details and Experiments of Refusal Direction Intervention

 \subsection{Abnormal Case in Refusal Intervention for Llama-3.1-8b}

-Table~\ref{tab:refusal_intervention} shows one notable abnormal case: adding $\mathbf{r}_{\mOne}$ to the representations of \mThree induces \mThree to refuse 85\% of inputs, even higher than intervention results on \mOne itself.
+Table~\ref{tab:refusal_intervention} shows one notable abnormal case: intervening the representations of \mThree by adding $\mathbf{r}_{\mOne}$ induces \mThree to refuse 85\% of inputs, which is even higher than the intervention results on \mOne itself.
 This suggests \mThree may be inherently more prone to refusing instructions and thus more easily steered toward refusal.
 The poorer transfer results when using $\mathbf{r}_{\mOne}$ to intervene in \mTwo further suggests that the DPO process employed in \mTwo may have mitigated \mTwo's internal tendency to refuse.
 Investigating this phenomenon could be a promising future direction.